MiloMindbender/UE4VirtualProduction/README.md

 # Some other applications

-Virtual Production has taken on new importantance because of the COVID-19 pandemic.
-While many TV and Movie productions stalled at first due to quaranteens, Virtual Production quickly allowed us to "teleport" people from their homes into virtual sets for making entertainment.
-This allowed films to be made with groups of actors while everyone remained safe at home.
-This could easily be used to do a classic game-show where all the participants stay at home.
+Virtual Production took on new importantance with the COVID-19 pandemic.
+Many TV and Movie productions stalled at first due to quaranteens.
+Virtual Production allows us to "teleport" people from their homes into virtual sets for making entertainment.
+Now films can be made with groups of actors while everyone remains safe at home.
+A game-show could be made where all the participants stay at home.
 It's also great for press conferences, product announcements, training videos and virtual trade shows.

 Unreal Engine render high quality animated productions like [this](https://youtu.be/6xbxA8tnlbY) or [this](https://youtu.be/cE0wfjsybIQ) very quickly.

 One person can even "perform" all the characters in a film by recording each performance separately and putting them all together!

-People even use Virtual Production to become a "virtual YouTuber" (VTuber) by replacing themselves with a virtual character.
+Virtual Production is used by VTubers (virtual YouTubers) to replacing themselves with a real-time animated CG character.
 This became really popular in Japan several years ago with VTubers earning big money as influencers today.
-Check out hashtag #codemiko on twitch/youtube for a great example of this also using Unreal Engine!
+Check out hashtag #codemiko on twitch/youtube for a great example of this using Unreal Engine!

 # Free software and 3d models

-Everything in this repository is free and public domain.
+Everything here is free and public domain.
 Use it however you wish.
-All the examples and tutorials come the community and information in published documentation.
+All the examples and tutorials come from the community and information in published documentation.

-Many CG assets I use in my demos come from the "free assets" section of Unreal Marketplace.
-While the licenses on these assets don't let me distribute them here, you can get most of them for yourself by visiting the Unreal Marketplace free content section.
+Many CG assets I in my demos come from the "free assets" section of Unreal Marketplace.
+The licenses on these assets don't let me distribute them here but you can get most of them by visiting the Unreal Marketplace free content section.
 There are a lot of permanently free sets and characters available there.
-Also every month they give away several pieces of great content for free, so visit the marketplace monthly and grab them!
-They are yours to use forever!
-The [Use your own sets tutorial](https://youtu.be/trlpmm5gI6U) on my YouTube channel explains how to create your own setup using the resources you make yourself, buy or get for free.
+Also every month they give away several pieces of great content for free, so visit the marketplace monthly and grab them, then they are yours to use forever!
+The [Use your own sets tutorial](https://youtu.be/trlpmm5gI6U) on my channel explains how to create your own setup using the resources you make yourself, buy or get for free.

 # Contribute, help others and be an educator yourself!

-My tutorials will help you get started but remember Virtual Production is so new that even the "experts" are still learning.
+My tutorials will help you get started, remember Virtual Production is so new that even "experts" are still learning.
 You may come up with the next great idea which could land you a job working on a film or TV production!
 Don't be afraid to get out there, talk about your ideas, put up demos and help other people get started!

 If you use any of my stuff I would appreciate a credit and a link back to my channel, but you don't have to.
 If you send me links to any cool Virtual Production stuff of yours, I'll feature it on my channel to help you get viewers.